LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 In the context of this chapter, I really need to say thanks to two people: __Frank__ & __Henry__!
 You know why. ❤️

-## 6. Technology Consultant
+## 6. Becoming a Technology Consultant

-Shortly before my contract ended I found an awesome department where I became a _Technology Consultant for Mobile UX (EMEA)_.
+Shortly before my vocational contract with SAP ended, I found an awesome department where I became a _Technology Consultant for Mobile UX (EMEA)_.
 In the beginning, I worked with the [SAP Mobile Development Kit](https://developers.sap.com/topics/mobile-development-kit.html) focusing on the [SAP Asset Manager](https://www.sap.com/denmark/products/asset-manager.html) for iPads.
-Shortly after that, I had familiarized myself with the subject Covid-19 started, and the German government commissioned an app.
-The [Corona-Warn-App](/projects).
+Shortly after that, I had familiarized myself with the subject Covid-19 started, and the German government commissioned an app: The [Corona-Warn-App](/projects).
 I started as an Android developer before I became the team lead.
-In this way, I found out that I like to take responsibility, make decisions, organize and prioritize.
+In this way, I found out that I like to take on responsibility, make decisions, organize, and prioritize.
 With these new tasks I slowly left the development behind me.

 This section is quite short as I was heavily focused on my work during this two years.
 Hence, I "only" started two projects with some friends:

 * [Active Ambassadors](https://www.active-ambassadors.org/): A NGO to raise awareness for other NGOs.
 * [Tech Mob Show](https://techmob.show/): A technology entertainment podcast with two friends.

-## 7. The End
+## 7. Ending my nerd path

 I first wanted to call this chapter __"To be continued"__ and add new chapters to my nerd path.
 But I think it won't be continued.
 I don't want to make my living as a developer.
 I love technology!
-I'll develop in my free time, I'll learn new technologies, automate stuff I could do way quicker manually, be the number on contact for my family, friends, and colleagues to ask technical questions.
+I'll develop in my free time, I'll learn new technologies, automate stuff I could do way quicker manually, be the number one contact for my family, friends, and colleagues to ask technical questions.
 For me, it's some kind of relaxation if I can develop after a stressful day.

 However, I have taken a new path.
 I moved to Copenhagen to start my master's in _[Technology Entrepreneurship](https://www.dtu.dk/english/education/msc/programmes/technology-entrepreneurship)_ [@DTU](https://www.dtu.dk/english).
 I wanted to risk something, go out of my comfort zone, try something new, get to know inspiring people from all over the world, and just calm down a bit after my time at the Corona-Warn-App.
-However, I want to find my true passion.
+However, I want to work on more projects that are meaningful form me.
 I want to find something with impact.
 It might sound cheesy, but I want to change something in the world, tackle the big challenges, and leave a better world.

 Right now I'm already one, and a half months into this program, and I love it.
 It's just an inspiring environment where everything seems to be possible.
 I already got my first megalomaniac idea.
 More on that later when I make that dream come true.